How to Unclog Shower or Bathtub Drain | Bill Howe

 Identifying the Problem

 As we discussed earlier, a clogged drain can be caused by several things, like hair, sand, and soap scum.
+Bathtub drain clogs are never pleasant to address.
 Knowing how to identify a stopped-up drain can help you take the following steps to fix and prevent it from happening again.

 The following are common signs you have a clogged drain:

-Slow drainage: If you notice water is draining slower than usual, the bathtub drain may be clogged.
+Slow drainage: If you notice water is draining slower than usual, the bathtub drain might be clogged.

 Standing water: If you shower and water collects around the drain and doesn’t go down, the drain is blocked.